 An initial proposal setting out a modular learning and development approach was considered by a Cross Departmental Programme Board tasked with co-ordinating and monitoring the implementation of the Fresh Start Agreement’s commitments.

 Approval was given for the Department to progress this proposal through to the detailed design stage.
-This will involve stakeholder engagement followed by an open and transparent public procurement exercise.
+This involved stakeholder engagement followed by an open and transparent public procurement exercise.

 A Co-Design Group was established consisting of some of the stakeholders previously involved in developing the initial proposal and also other interested parties.
 Its membership is set out within its Terms of Reference.
 This group first met in June 2016.